webfinger/webfinger.net/code.md

 title: WebFinger Code
 ---

-You can try a webfiner lookup for yourself using the example client at [client.webfinger.net](http://client.webfinger.net), or by using the server and client implementations below.
+You can try a webfinger lookup for yourself using the example client at [client.webfinger.net](http://client.webfinger.net), or by using the server and client implementations below.